-- 6.5.1 6.1.1 The Town Belt is accessed and used by the community for a wide range of sporting and recreational activities. - 6.5.2 6.1.2 Recreational and sporting activities are environmentally, financially and socially sustainable. - 6.5.6 6.1.3 Participation in all forms of sport and recreation is encouraged and supported. - 6.5.7 6.1.4 The Town Belt makes a significant contribution to the quality of life, health and wellbeing of Wellingtonians by increasing a range of physical activity and providing active transport routes and access to natural environments and providing space for culture and art to be experienced. - 6.5.5 6.1.5 The track (open space access) network provides for a range of user interest, skills, abilities and fitness levels, and pedestrian and cycling commuter links.
+- 6.1.1.1 The Town Belt is accessed and used by the community for a wide range of sporting and recreational activities. - 6.1.1.2 Recreational and sporting activities are environmentally, financially and socially sustainable. - 6.1.1.3 Participation in sport and recreation is encouraged and supported. - 6.1.1.4 The Town Belt makes a significant contribution to the quality of life, health and wellbeing of Wellingtonians by increasing a range of physical activity and providing active transport routes and access to natural environments. - 6.1.1.5 The track (open space access) network provides for a range of user interest, skills, abilities and fitness levels, and pedestrian and cycling commuter links.

-- 6.5.3 6.1.6 Management and development of formal sporting facilities and associated infrastructure does not compromise the landscape and ecological values of the Town Belt. - 6.5.4 6.1.7 To maximise use of existing formal indoor and outdoor recreation facilities by intensifying the use of sports surfaces and ensuring the multiple use of ancillary facilities, such as clubrooms, to reduce the demand for additional facilities on the Town Belt.
+- 6.1.1.6 Management and development of sporting facilities and associated infrastructure does not compromise the landscape and ecological values of the Town Belt. - 6.1.1.7 To maximise use of existing formal indoor and outdoor recreation facilities by intensifying the use of sports surfaces and ensuring the multiple use of ancillary facilities, such as clubrooms, to reduce the demand for additional facilities on the Town Belt.